Asian koel: Behaviour

 The Asian koel is omnivorous, consuming a variety of insects, caterpillars, eggs and small vertebrates.
 Adults feed mainly on fruit.
 They will sometimes defend fruiting trees that they forage in and chase away other frugivores.
 They have been noted to be especially important in the dispersal of the sandalwood tree (Santalum album) in India.
 Large seeded fruits are sometimes quickly regurgitated near the parent tree while small seeded fruits are ingested and are likely to be deposited at greater distances from the parent tree.
 They have a large gape and are capable of swallowing large fruits including the hard fruit of palms such as Arenga and Livistona.
 They have been known to occasionally take eggs of small birds.

 They feed on the fruits of Cascabela thevetia which are known to be toxic to mammals.

 A number of parasites of the species have been described, including malaria-like protozoa, lice and nematodes.

 In culture

 The word "koel" is onomatopoeic in origin.
 The Sanskrit name of "Kokila" and words in several Indian languages are similarly echoic.
 Being familiar birds with loud calls, references to them are common in folklore, myth and poetry.
 It is traditionally held in high regard for its song and revered in the Manusmriti, with a decree protecting them from harm.
 The Vedas, Sanskrit literature dated to about 2000 BC referred to it as Anya-Vapa which has been translated as "that which was raised by others" (or "sown for others to reap").
-This has been interpreted as the earliest knowledge of brood parasitism.
+This has been interpreted as the earliest written reference to brood parasitism.
 It has been chosen as the state bird by the Indian union territory of Puducherry.

 These birds were once very popular in India as cagebirds.
 Feeding even on boiled rice, these hardy birds lived in captivity for as long as 14 years.

+In Sri Lanka, Koel has an unbreakable bond with the Sinhalese New Year as according to the beliefs, the call of koels signify the arrival of the new year in the month of April.